Add Auth Middleware

 ๐Ÿ“˜

-The Login, Callback, and Logout Express routes are meant to be accessed by unauthenticated users.
-Avoid sticking the middleware in front of those routes.
+Note: The Login, Callback, and Logout Endpoints are meant to be accessed by unauthenticated users, so you don't need to add the RequireWristbandAuth attribute to them.

 Whatโ€™s Next